splorp/npds-tracker-server/readme.md

 Specifies whether messages should be written to the log file.

-If set to 'false', the tracker will only create a log entry if it encounters a serious problem.
+If set to ‘false’, the tracker will only create a log entry if it encounters a serious problem.

 This parameter was named `shouldIlog` in NPDS Tracker Server 0.1.36 and earlier.
 Make sure that this parameter name is correct in the `npdstracker.ini` file.